pointerliu/watchdog/README.md

 The API server will start on `http://localhost:8080` with the following endpoints:
 - `GET /health` - Health check
-- `POST /api/v1/subscriptions` - Create a subscription
+- `POST /api/v1/subscriptions` - Create a subscription (requires X-User-ID header)
-- `GET /api/v1/subscriptions` - List all subscriptions
+- `GET /api/v1/subscriptions` - List all subscriptions (requires X-User-ID header)
-- `GET /api/v1/subscriptions/{id}` - Get a specific subscription
+- `GET /api/v1/subscriptions/{id}` - Get a specific subscription (requires X-User-ID header)
-- `DELETE /api/v1/subscriptions/{id}` - Delete a subscription
+- `DELETE /api/v1/subscriptions/{id}` - Delete a subscription (requires X-User-ID header)

 See the [watchdog-arxiv README](examples/watchdog-arxiv/README.md) for detailed API documentation and usage examples.

+## Architecture Changes

+The `watchdog-server` crate has been updated to support multi-user scenarios:

+- `SubscriptionServer`: Now manages multiple user workers
+- `SubscriptionWorker`: Handles subscriptions for individual users
+- Each user can have their own fetcher and notifier configurations

+This allows for more scalable and flexible subscription management where different users can have different content sources and notification methods.

 # Acknowledgement

 This project is mainly developed with the help of [qwen-code](https://github.com/QwenLM/qwen-code).